Competitive Eaters Experience Diminishing Returns, Too!

 Diminishing Returns During Nathan’s Contest

-Now, back to the Nathan’s Hot Dog Eating Contest.
+Let’s focus on the Nathan’s Hot Dog Eating Contest.
 Competitors have ten minutes to eat as many hot dogs as possible.
 At the start, they’re fresh, their stomachs are empty, and their pace is fast.
 But as time winds down, they start to slow down.
 Even the absolute best competitors can’t overcome diminishing returns.

-Diminishing Return in Other Places
+Diminishing Returns in Other Places

 Final Thoughts

-Every year, the Nathan's Hot Dog Eating Contest provides an entertaining way to visualize this economic principle.
-If you tune in this year, pay attention to how the initial burst of consumption slows down as the contest progresses.
 Even the most skilled competitive eaters face the same limitations you and I would experience.
 Their threshold doesn’t kick in until way later.
 As you enjoy your hot dogs this holiday, remember that each bite is a lesson in economics.

 The Nathan's Famous International Hot Dog Eating Contest attracts over 40,000 fans each year and is broadcast on ESPN to nearly 2 million viewers [Nathan’s Famous Hot Dogs]